 While you may not be ready to jump into investing, it’s imperative you do so.
 Your future self will thank you for not putting it off any longer.

-Investing doesn’t require a lot of work, money, or on-going commitment from you – if you don’t want it to.
+Investing doesn't require much work, money, or ongoing commitment, if you don't want it to.
 But the earlier you invest, the more time your money has to make more money.

 What Prevents Women (& Others) From Investing?